 Make the most of your recovery

 Recoveries are longer then your workouts and that means they’re more important than anything else you do for yourself!
 A healed body means a body that can work out hard.
 Making sure you eat right, rest up and rehydrate.
 Your muscles are made out of water and protein so both are just as important!
-Keep strong and pop your feet up and prepare for your next workout – and It’ll make it easier for you to go back to your workouts.
+Keep strong and pop your feet up and prepare for your next productive workout – and It’ll make it easier for you to go back to your productive workouts.

-FUN, Interesting, keep it new
+Plan a productive workout that’s FUN, Interesting, keep it new

 We all love to try something new.
 Our bodies do too, they respond better new workouts and exercises.
 Using new muscles each day gives the body better recovery time and more time to spend burning those calories, a more varied routine offers quicker and more efficient results.